modulusphp/modulusphp/README.md

 *This will create a users table*

-As soon as that's done, run the following command to boot up your Application.

 ## Running the application

+Run the following command to boot up your Application.

 ```
 php modulus serve
 ```

-If port `8000` is already in use, just change set your own port. e.g
+If port `8000` is already in use, just set your own port. e.g

 ```
 php modulus serve 8001